Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 6. Foundation Model Minimal per brand Very High Fast (once pre-trained) Highest (with scale)

-Key Takeaway — Recommended Pipeline: Start with Strategy 5 (normalization) + Strategy 3 (BN fine-tuning) as your baseline.
-This combination is fast to implement, requires minimal labeled data, and handles the most common sources of cross-brand distribution shift.
+Key Takeaway and Recommended Pipeline: Begin with Strategy 5 (normalisation) combined with Strategy 3 (BN fine-tuning) as the baseline.
+This combination is fast to implement, requires minimal labelled data, and handles the most common sources of cross-brand distribution shift.
 If performance is insufficient, escalate to Strategy 1 (DANN) or Strategy 2 (Multi-Source BN).
-Reserve Strategy 6 (Foundation Model) for organizations with large-scale multi-brand data and the compute budget to match.
+Reserve Strategy 6 (Foundation Model) for organisations with large-scale multi-brand data and the compute budget to match.

 Practical Implementation Guide